 Get On Board

 Did you know that nearly a quarter of company turnover happens within the first 45 days of employment?
 (We bet this will become the stuff of your nightmares now–it certainly is a revolving theme in our own!)
 This means having an effective onboarding program is absolutely crucial to employee retention.

 Now onboarding isn’t just getting the necessary legal paperwork signed and handing over the company employee handbook.
-Your onboarding process should start from the moment a candidate accepts a job offer to landmark check-ins, such as at the one year mark.
-We go into depth about what an effective onboarding program should look like in this article.
+Your onboarding process should start from the moment a candidate accepts a job offer to landmark check-ins, such as at the one-year mark.
 It will help you design an onboarding program that helps make new employees really feel like part of the team and sets them up for success in your company.

 Workplace culture isn’t just a passing fad or some buzzword.
 Having a positive workplace culture can actually help with employee retention and reduce turnover.
 In fact, 85% of employees consider a good cultural fit to be important when considering a new job.

 Building a positive or strong workplace culture starts from the top down.
 Make sure that your company goals and purpose are strong and positive.
-Then, be sure to emphasize this positive culture during interviews, in onboarding and routinely to all of your employees.
+Then, be sure to emphasize this positive culture during interviews, in onboarding, and routinely to all of your employees.
 This ensures that everyone is on the same page and it serves as a reminder of what everyone in the company is striving for.
 And be sure that leadership is always modeling the positive company culture to reinforce it.
-You can check out this article that looks at even more benefits of having a strong company culture

 Need help defining your culture and hiring candidates that will be a perfect fit?
 The Workzinga Culture Fit Assessment is designed to do just that!
 Schedule a demo or contact us today to learn more!